automatejake/wcu-blockchain-voting-system/README.md

 votes to a candidate.
 Blockchain offers an extremely transparent ledger to the public that cannot be tampered with.

-This project was created to explore alternative methods of voting and our current goal is to get West Chester University to use our blockchain for student elections in 2021.
+This project was created to explore alternative methods of voting and our current goal is to get West Chester University to use our blockchain for student elections in the Spring of 2020.

 Stay tuned for more updates!
 In a few months, we will have a blog and videos coming.